27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 1. Koba Hostel San Sebastian

-For me, Koba Hostel is the coolest hostel in San Sebastian.
+For me, Koba is the coolest hostel in San Sebastian.

-Sparkling clean, cool dorms and a chill out area to hang out, watch movies on the projector or sports events.
-There is also the occasional live music which makes it even more fun.
+Sparkling clean, cool dorms, and a chill-out area to hang out, watch movies on the projector or catch sports.
+There’s the occasional live music too, which makes it even more fun.

-If the dorms would come with privacy curtains for each bed, it would be perfect.
-Oh I know, I am a negative Nancy sometimes…
+If only the dorms had privacy curtains on each bed, it’d be perfect.
+I know, I’m a negative Nancy sometimes.

 Book Koba Hostel here